My Vitamin D Deficiency

 Because it’s difficult to get enough vitamin D from food alone, many of us risk not getting enough.
 Taking a supplement helps to keep levels of the vitamin topped up during the colder months.

-Who is most likely to be Vitamin D deficient?
+Who is most likely to be deficient in Vitamin D?

 1 People with darker skin.